Mel Woods: Life

+Career

+She competed at the Inter-Spinal Unit Games in 2019 and then with the aid of charity she bought her own racing wheelchair and very light carbon fibre wheels.

 Woods went to Poland to compete at the 2021 World Para Athletics European Championships.
 Fellow Scots took four golds and Woods competed over four days in four events.
 It was her first competition as a senior and she came fifth in the final of the women's 800m T54.
 At the end of June she was in Manchester for the British Athletic Championships where she was third in a mixed classification 400m wheelchair race behind Hannah Cockroft and Sammi Kinghorn.
 She was among nine Scottish athletes who were chosen to compete at the postponed 2020 Summer Paralympics.
 She and most of the names were announced in July 2021.
 The others were Samantha Kinghorn, Libby Clegg, Jo Butterfield, Maria Lyle, Owen Miller, Derek Rae, Stef Reid and Ben Rowlings.
-For she and Owen Miller it would be their first paralympics, but for others like Libby Clegg this was her fourth.
+For her and Owen Miller it would be their first paralympics, but for others like Libby Clegg this was her fourth.
 She is coached by Rodger Harkins who was Scottish Athletics Performance Director in 2018.

 She was pleased with her fifth place in the T54 800m in Tokyo as she had only recently returned to the sport.
 She took two seconds off her time in the Paralympic heats to get a personal best time of 1:50.40.

+At the 2022 Commonwealth Games, she came 4th in the 1500m T53/54.

+At the 2023 World Para Athletics Championships, she came 10th in the 400m T54.

+At the 2024 World Para Athletics Championships, Melanie came 4th in both the 400m and 1500m and 7th in the 800m T54.

+Melanie was selected to compete at the 2024 Summer Paralympics, held in Paris, France.
+She came 6th in the T54 800m and 8th in the T54 1500m.